timthepost/tieto/README.md

 ## What's Included:

 - TS Runtime (ingest and query text)
-- Example script (assuming llama-server) to run an embedding model
-- Example script (assuming llama-server) to run a completion model
-- Example RAG prompt to return structured, consistent JSON
-- Brief tutorial on cosine similarity and contextual relativism.
+- Brief tutorial on cosine similarity, context relativity.
+- Brief intro to snapshots and point-in-time embedding DB recovery

 ## Ways To Experiment In Your Own Pipelines: